 Tel: (01482) 396469

-To become a registered childminder you need to attend two courses:
+To become a registered childminder the Local Authority run the below courses:

 You can attend the local authority pre-registration course which is made up of two parts (as follows) which are offered as free sessions to everyone: